kumoshk/wikiweb/README.md

 See documentation.txt for information on wikiweb and how to use it.

 To discuss this project, you may do so at `http://wikiweb.growspice.com`.
-(Yes, you first have to register, and then become a member by posting in the Support forum that you agree to the rules.)
+(Yes, you first have to register, and then become a member by posting in the Support forum that you agree to the rules.
+You can expect to wait at least a few minutes to 48 hours before I approve your membership.)

 Dependencies:
 * Python 3.x